micmejia/bible-dump/NKJV/Numbers/Num 22.md

 Then Balak offered oxen and sheep, and he sent _some_ to Balaam and to the princes who _were_ with him. ## Balaam's First Prophecy

 ###### 41
-So it was, the next day, that Balak took Balaam and brought him up to the high places of Baal, that from there he might observe [^j]the extent of the people.
+So it was, the next day, that Balak took Balaam and brought him up to the high places of Baal, that from there he might observe the extent of the people.